Queensland Contractors License QBP and QTP

 Safe work & LV testing refresher (AS/NZS 3000 – AS/NZS 3017)

 Being licensed to perform electrical work doesn’t mean that a worker can perform testing in accordance with the relative standard.
 This course covers the legislative requirements for testing, test instruments required and techniques used and AS/NZS 3000/3017 requirements.

 This training can be studied online OR attended face-to-face at our office.

 This course covers laying and terminating of telecommunications cabling in buildings and premises.
 It encompasses working safely and to Australian Communications and Media Authority’s “Open” Cabling Provider Rules, installing multiple telephone line, multi-pair cables, backbone cabling, terminating in socket outlets, terminating modules and distributors, testing and compliance checks and completing cabling documents.

-Our CPR training course covers important and up to date Cardiopulmonary Resuscitation techniques and guidelines in a fun and easy to understand way.
-The course runs for approximately 1.5 hours and is a must for anyone who wants to learn the latest information related to CPR as prescribed by the Australian Resuscitation Council (ARC).
+Our CPR LVR course covers important and up to date Cardiopulmonary Resuscitation techniques and guidelines in a fun and easy way to understand.
+The course runs for approximately two hours and is a must for anyone who wants to learn the latest information related to CPR as prescribed by the Australian Resuscitation Council (ARC).

 Apply compliance requirements to all aspects of electrical work

 This unit covers competencies to apply OHS and electrical installation safety obligations of persons licensed to undertake electrical work.
 It encompasses OHS requirements for identifying hazards, establishing levels of risk mitigation control, following safe working methods, determining whether an electrical installation is compliant, dealing with installation defects and documenting activities and outcomes.

 Apply currency of safe working practices and compliance verification of electrical installation